30. Inflation Rate Laffer Curves#

-This lecture studies stationary and dynamic Laffer curves in the inflation tax rate in a non-linear version of the model studied in this lecture Money Financed Government Deficits and Price Levels.
+We study stationary and dynamic Laffer curves in the inflation tax rate in a non-linear version of the model studied in Money Financed Government Deficits and Price Levels.

-This lecture uses the log-linear version of the demand function for money that [Cagan, 1956] used in his classic paper in place of the linear demand function used in this lecture Money Financed Government Deficits and Price Levels.
+We use the log-linear version of the demand function for money that [Cagan, 1956] used in his classic paper in place of the linear demand function used in Money Financed Government Deficits and Price Levels.

 That change requires that we modify parts of our analysis.